imp444/IC_Addons/IC_BrivGemFarm_BrivFeatSwap_Extra/README.md

 With enough stacks, Thellora can skip right to the faster repeating sequence.
 For each route, you should aim to land on an area that matches one of the 🔁 base zones.
 The number equal to your (favor - 1) should have the last two digits equal to one of the 🔁 numbers.
-If this is not possible, you can walk to it by setting the "Minimum area to reach before leveling Briv" setting to the level that matches the next 🔁 zone you will encounter.
+If this is not possible, you can walk to it by setting the "Minimum area to reach before leveling Briv" setting to the level that matches the next 🔁 zone you will encounter (or 5 zones before and 4-jumping into the path).
 > The path to the 🔁 zone must be clear of armored bosses you can't beat.
 (TT: z30/z35, RAC: z5/z40)

 | **5J/4J TT**                                                   |